gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 `(source_tree ...)` silently ignores directories whose names begin with a ".".
 This meant that cargo didn't know to look in the `vendor` directory for packages.
-If you've been bitten by this and found this page by searching "dune ignores hidden folders" then feel free to share your story at the github issue:
+If you've been bitten by this and found this page by searching "dune ignores hidden folders" then feel free to share your story at the GitHub issue:
 [Hidden folders are ignored in source_tree dep](https://github.com/ocaml/dune/issues/7135).
 I fixed the problem by renaming the directory to `dot_cargo`.
 Don't be tempted to name it `_cargo` as `source_tree` also ignores directories whose names begin with a "_".
-Some helpful advice from the aforementioned github issue was to explicitly tell dune about the `.cargo` directory in a dune file.
+Some helpful advice from the aforementioned GitHub issue was to explicitly tell dune about the `.cargo` directory in a dune file.
 Combined with suggestions from the ocaml-rs book, the dune file in the Rust project (next to `Cargo.toml`) is:
 ```clojure